2010 Indianapolis 500: Sunday May 23 – Bump Day

 Time trials opened at 12:00 p.m., with several cars ready in the qualifying line.
 In the first hour, early runs filled the field to 33 cars.
-Several drivers put in safe speeds, including John Andretti, Sarah Fisher, Vítor Meira, Alex Lloyd, Bruno Junqueira.
+Several drivers put in safe speeds, including John Andretti, Sarah Fisher, Vítor Meira, Alex Lloyd and Bruno Junqueira.
+Junqueira was the fastest of the day, and his speed of 225.662 mph ranked 7th-fastest overall in the field.
 A. J. Foyt IV parted ways with his grandfather's team and Jaques Lazier was drafted as his replacement.

-As of 1:00 p.m., the rear of the field consisted of the following drivers:
+As of 1 p.m., the Bump Day qualifiers were as follows: